isomerpages/moe-lianhuapri/_learning/Science.md

 **OUR PEOPLE:**

-The Science Department of Lianhua Primary consists of experienced teachers who are united with a common purpose—to inculcate Science knowledge and values in our students through planned execution of fun learning experiences.
-We are:
+<p style="text-align: justify;">The Science Department of Lianhua Primary consists of experienced teachers who are united with a common purpose—to inculcate Science knowledge and values in our students through planned execution of fun learning experiences.
+We are:</p>

 |                   |            |